phalla-doll/curated-products-showcase/README.md

 ## 🎯 Product Data Structure

-Products are defined in `constants.ts` with the following structure:
+Products are defined in `src/constants.ts` with the following structure:

 ```typescript
 interface Product {